Essential Facts and Figures

 Recent Accolades and Achievements

-- Rodolphe Barrangou, Todd R. Klaenhammer Distinguished Scholar in Probiotics Research and associate professor of food science, was elected to the National Academy of Sciences.
+- Rodolphe Barrangou, Todd R. Klaenhammer Distinguished Professor in Probiotics Research, was elected to the National Academy of Sciences.

 - Barrangou was also elected to the National Academy of Engineering.

-- The National Science Foundation presented its prestigious Early Career Award to five NC State researchers in fields spanning computer science, mathematics, mechanical and aerospace engineering, physics and statistics.
+- The National Science Foundation presented its prestigious Early Career Award to six NC State researchers in fields spanning civil, construction and environmental engineering; computer science; mathematics; mechanical and aerospace engineering; physics; and statistics.

-- The Fulbright Scholar Program honored NC State faculty with eight scholar awards, a specialist award and a distinguished chair award.
+- The Fulbright Scholar Program honored NC State researchers with eight scholar awards, a specialist award and a distinguished chair award.

 - The NCSU Libraries won the 2018 Library of the Future Award from the American Library Association.